-Some of the key outcomes from the Mayor's pledges in 2019/20 have been:
+Some of the key outcomes from the Mayor's pledges in 2020/21 have been:

-- Continuing significant infrastructure works to improve local transport routes through the City. - The Council continues to manage its budget without crisis. - Progress was made in relation to the Waterside Regeneration project. - Continued investment in Council housing and the approval of significant investment in affordable housing going forward.
+- Continuing significant infrastructure works to improve local transport routes through the City. - The Council continues to manage its budget without crisis. - Progress was made in relation to the Waterside Regeneration project. - Continued investment in Council housing and the approval of significant investment in affordable housing going forward. - The Council has worked with local business and residents to support them through the pandemic.